catseye/Robin/doc/Intrinsics.md

 every operation that is supported on macros, for example, examining its internals.)

-Robin provides (as of this writing) 15 intrinsics.
+Robin 0.3 provides 15 intrinsics.
 These represent the fundamental functionality that is used to evaluate programs, and that cannot be expressed as macros written in Robin (not without resorting to meta-circularity, at any rate.)
 All other macros are built up on top of